 GSC Investment Corp. is a Maryland corporation that has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940 (the "1940 Act").
 Our investment objectives are to generate current income and capital appreciation through debt and equity investments by primarily investing in middle market companies and select high yield bonds.
-We intend to file an election to be treated as a regulated investment company ("RIC") under subchapter M of the Internal Revenue Code commencing with our first taxable year as a corporation.
+We have elected to be treated as a regulated investment company ("RIC") under subchapter M of the Internal Revenue Code.
 We commenced operations on March 23, 2007, and completed our initial public offering ("IPO") on March 28, 2007.
 We are externally managed and advised by our investment adviser, GSCP (NJ), L.P.

 We used the net proceeds of our IPO to purchase approximately \$100.7 million in aggregate principal amount of debt investments from GSC Partners CDO Fund III, Limited ("CDO Fund III"), a collateralized loan obligation ("CLO") fund managed by our investment adviser.
 We used borrowings under our credit facilities to purchase approximately \$115.1 million in aggregate principal amount of debt investments in April and May 2007 from CDO Fund III and GSC Partners CDO Fund Limited ("CDO Fund I"), a collateralized debt obligation fund managed by our investment adviser.
-As of August 31, 2008, our portfolio consisted of \$153.8 million of investments in 37 portfolio companies and 2 CLOs.
+As of November 30, 2008, our portfolio consisted of \$136.2 million, principally invested in 35 portfolio companies and one CLO.

 Our portfolio is comprised primarily of investments in leveraged loans (comprised of both first and second lien term loans) issued by middle market companies and high yield bonds.
 We seek to create a diversified portfolio by investing up to 5% of our total assets in each investment, although the investment sizes may be more or less than the targeted range.
-These investments are sourced in both the primary and secondary markets through a network of relationships with commercial and investment banks, commercial finance companies and financial sponsors.
+These investments are sourced in both the primary and secondary markets through a network of relationships with commercial and investment banks, commercial finance companies and financial sponsors; due to unfavorable conditions in the credit market, the majority of our trading activity over the last several quarters has been in the secondary market.
 The leveraged loans and high yield bonds that we purchase are generally used to finance buyouts, acquisitions, growth, recapitalizations and other types of transactions.
 Leveraged loans are generally senior debt instruments that rank ahead of subordinated debt of the portfolio company.
 Leveraged loans also have the benefit of security interests on the assets of the portfolio company, which may rank ahead of, or be junior to, other security interests.
 High yield bonds are typically subordinated to leveraged loans and generally unsecured, though a substantial amount of the high yield bonds that we currently own are secured.
 Substantially all of the debt investments held in our portfolio hold a non-investment grade rating by Moody's Investors Service ("Moody's") and/or Standard & Poor's or, if not rated, would be rated below investment grade if rated.
-High yield bonds rated below investment grade are commonly referred to as "junk bonds."
-As part of our long term strategy, we also anticipate purchasing mezzanine debt and making equity investments in middle market companies.
-Mezzanine debt is typically unsecured and subordinated to senior debt of the portfolio company.
-For purposes of this quarterly report, we generally use the term "middle market" to refer to companies with annual EBITDA of between \$5 million and \$50 million.
+High yield bonds rated below investments in middle market companies.
+Mezzanine debt of the portfolio company.
+EVERATION of between \$5 million and \$50 million.
 EBITDA represents earnings before net interest expense, income taxes, depreciation and amortization.
+Investments in middle market companies are generally uses that make are specially uses of this quarterly report, we generally use the term "middle market" to refer to companies with annual EBITDA of between \$5 mill